2 Choices – drive it or store it

 This was written about the first 3 years I owned a Boxster.

-I’m lucky, I have had a small SUV as my second vehicle (a Honda CRV 4WD which I bought before the Porsche just so I could own a convertible) and a 2-car garage and 2 driveways so I have plenty of options.
-I stored my car for around 2 months during the year depending on the temperature in and around Northern Virginia.
-Now that I'm in North Carolina, I just keep it on a battery maintainer in the garage with the top down ready for those warm winter days when I can take it out for a run.
+I’m lucky, I have had a small SUV as my second vehicle (a Honda CRV 4WD which I bought before the Porsche just so I could own a convertible) and a 2-car garage and 2 driveways so I had plenty of options.
+I stored my car for around 2 months during the winter depending on the temperature in and around Northern Virginia.
+(Now that I'm in North Carolina, I just keep it on a battery maintainer in the garage with the top down ready for those warm winter days when I can take it out for a run.)

 Here is the why and how of my reasoning.

-DON"T DRIVE WITH SUMMER TIRES BELOW 45 DEGREES.
+DON"T DRIVE WITH SUMMER TIRES ON ROADS WHOSE ROADS SURFACE TEMPERATURE IS BELOW 40 DEGREES.
 I TOTALED MY FIRST BOXSTER BECAUSE I DID.

 So if I wanted to drive in the cold, I’d have to change the tires (perhaps buying another set of wheels).

 The rear window isn’t glass on my ’01 Boxster so it can’t be scraped without risking shattering the flexible plastic and it can’t be defrosted until the entire cabin heats up.
 All I can do is gently snow brush it.
-I could get a hardtop to cure those problems but since I have a another car designed to be driven in snow, I elected to store my Boxster but in a way that I can get it out if the weather suddenly changes for the better.
-Yes, I sometimes scrape snow off it to take advantage of a brief warm spell.
+I could get a hardtop or a glass windowed top to cure those problems but since I have a another car designed to be driven in snow, I elected to store my Boxster but in a way that I can get it out if the weather suddenly changes for the better.
+Yes, I sometimes scraped 10" of snow off it to take advantage of a brief warm spell.

 The Boxster has limited ground clearance and can easily get hung up on 8" snow falls.
 The CRV doesn't.